degenerate-developer/lgtm/README.md

 ### q: can you give me a better explanation?

-### a: i tried to formally model the academic research process for coding; find evidence, identify gaps in research, create and challenge hypotheses, then finally write a paper. your task proposal paper.
+### a: i tried to formally model the academic research process for coding; find evidence, identify gaps in research, create and challenge hypotheses, then finally write a pape. your task proposal paper.

 ### q: what's with the strange language in the prompt?

-### a: some guy in a harvard basement showed me the magic of category theory. i thought it could be a nifty tool for modeling agentic processes more formally. the prompt evolved into haskell at some point after several generations.
+### a: some guy in a harvard basement showed me the magic of category theory. i thought it could be a nifty tool for modeling agentic processes more formally. the meta-prompt evolved into haskell at some point after several generations.

 ### q: anything else?

-### a: if you're interested in learning more, i recommend asking an llm to create an explanation with ascii diagrams. also i think inference-time scaling will make lgtm's approach more viable over time.
+### a: if you're interested in learning more, check out the `diagram/` folder to see generated ascii diagrams of protocols. also i think inference-time scaling will make lgtm's approach more viable over time.